 And here’s the red cardinal that visited our yard not long after our garden was complete. ❤️

-I’m so glad we decided to tackle this garden project, and I’m even more glad that my hubby and I did it together.
+I’m so glad we decided to tackle the build of this deer proof raised bed garden, and I’m even more glad that my hubby and I did it together.
 It was such a fun way to spend time together.
 We took it slow, worked as a team, and enjoyed ourselves along the way.
 Plus, it’s such a sense of accomplishment that we did it all ourselves.
 I’m so happy with how it turned out, and now I can add it to my ever-growing list of Memorial Day project memories.

 This post contains affiliate links.